gothinkster/cakephp-realworld-example-app/readme.md

 # Authentication

 This applications uses JSON Web Token (JWT) to handle authentication.
 The token is passed with each request using the `Authorization` header with `Token` scheme.
-The JWT authentication middleware handles the validation and authentication of the token.
+The cakephp authenticate middleware configured for handling JWT authentication and validation and authentication of the token.
 Please check the following sources to learn more about JWT.

 - https://jwt.io/introduction/
 - https://self-issued.info/docs/draft-ietf-oauth-json-web-token.html